color grading

 By isolating specific hues in an image, colorists can adjust brightness values, saturation, and hue to achieve the desired effect.

-Color grading with LUTs or presets
+Color Grading with LUTs or Presets

 Though some film colorists may argue that these shortcuts take away from the art of color grading, the convenience and efficiency they provide are undeniable.

-Tools for Color Grading
+Software for Color Grading

 Whether you’re creating a vlog, short film, or home movie, Movavi Video Editor Plus is a great starting point to improve your basic color correction process and make your images and videos shine!